 Reading novels written by authors living in the same era offer an opportunity for readers to relate to the events of the story.
 The vocabulary and behavioral patterns used in such familiar scenes are what will become handy for Japanese language learners hoping to travel to Japan in the future!

 Since Japanese novels are written for Japanese readers, they inevitably include advanced terminology and intermediate kanji.
 But fear not!
 You can use a digital dictionary to look up unfamiliar words and letters.
-I recommend you download the free “Google Translate” app on your mobile phone.
+I recommend you download the free translator app on your mobile phone.

 Not only does it have up-to-date translations, but this app also has a drawing feature that allows you to trace the shape of an unknown kanji into the search engine.
 This is very convenient for non-Japanese readers who often do not know how to pronounce the kanji!
 But please make sure not to use your dictionary so often to practice Japanese.

-Which do you like the best?
-Pick up some of these Japanese books to extend your vocabulary and reading comprehension skills as you revisit the sheer joy of reading.
-Those 10 novels are included as best sellers in Japan, so you can also learn about Japanese cultures, lifestyles, and trends Author.
+Which one do you like best?
+Pick up some of these Japanese books to expand your vocabulary and reading comprehension skills while rediscovering the sheer joy of reading.
+These 10 novels are included as bestsellers in Japan, so you can also learn about Japanese cultures, lifestyles, and trends from the author.

-You will be getting a more complete understanding of the Japanese culture at the same time, helping you get closer and closer to mastering the language.
-I am hoping this article will inspire those who have started feeling comfortable with basic grammar and vocabulary and are eager to practice reading authentic materials.
-I am sure that you can start your exciting adventure in the world of Japanese language and literature!
+At the same time, you will gain a more complete understanding of Japanese culture, which will help you get closer and closer to mastering the language.
+I hope this article will inspire those who have begun to feel comfortable with basic grammar and vocabulary and are eager to practice reading authentic materials.
+I am sure that you can begin your exciting adventure in the world of Japanese language and literature.

 - If you want to try Japanese novels, strongly recommend you have at least a JLPT N3 level of Japanese.